Full and Final Settlement IVAs

 As previously mentioned, a Lump Sum IVA consists of just one payment, rather than the typical 60 monthly payments associated with a contributions based IVA.

-If 75% of creditors, in debt value terms, accept the proposal the IVA becomes legally binding on all and even those that voted against the proposal become legally bound by it.
+If 75% of creditors or more, in debt value terms, accept your proposal, the IVA becomes legally binding on all creditors.

-As with all IVAs, once accepted the creditors must freeze interest, stop any charges being added to the debt and refrain from taking legal action related to the recovery of their debt.
+As with all IVAs, on acceptance, the creditors must freeze interest, stop any fines or charges and refrain from taking enforcement action to recover their debt.

 Who collects and distributes the funds?

-When all the creditors' claims have been received and verified, your IP will distribute a proportion of the settlement fund to each creditor, based on a pro-rata payment.
+When all the creditors' claims have been received and verified, your IP will distribute the agreed amount to each creditor, on a pro-rata basis.

 Where can the funds come from?

-In most circumstances the funds will be provided by a 3rd party, such as a family member or friend.
+In most circumstances, funds for a Lump Sum IVA will be provided by a 3rd party, such as a family member or friend.

-However, funds can come from the sale of an asset, if it's of sufficient value to generate enough money to satisfy creditors requirements.
+However, funds can come from the sale of an asset, if it's of sufficient value to satisfy creditors requirements.

-It may even be a mixture of an asset and cash and, so long as creditors find the offer agreeable, the offer stands a good chance of being accepted.
+It may even be a mixture of an asset and cash and, so long as creditors find your proposed offer agreeable, there’s a good chance of acceptance.

 What are the advantages?

-The benefits of the Full and Final Settlement IVA are significant to all parties.
+There are significant benefits of a Full and Final Settlement IVA to be found for all parties.

 How much should I offer?

-This is an extremely difficult question to answer with any level of certainty as the amount required to clear a certain debt level will undoubtably be influenced by the personal circumstances of the applicant.
+This is an extremely difficult question to answer as the amount needed will undoubtably be influenced by the personal circumstances of the applicant.

-Creditors will pay all of the IVA fees out of the funds you provide, so in reality the offer you put forward will be reduced further in their eyes.
+It’s worth noting that creditors will be expected to pay all of the IVA fees and costs from out of the funds you provide, so any offer you put forward will be reduced as a result.

 In any event, the amount you put forward should represent your best offer, and our experience tells us that creditors will review each offer on a case by case basis.